Communities of Practice

 Domain-based joint staff development is an important tool for the long-term construction of the Alliance, and Communities of Practice are natural seedbeds for peer learning to take place and then be disseminated beyond those participating directly.
 For that reason, each Community of Practice should count on the design of a staff development programme for the corresponding domain, to be implemented on a continuous basis jointly during the funding period and beyond.
 Staff development will take the form of joint, flexible online, face-2-face or blended learning activities, which should be fully accessible.
 Learning acquired will be certified by the Arqus Academy and will be recognized by each partner university.

-Contact the Project Officer at your university for more information:
+Contact the Project Officer or responsible person for CoP at your university for more information:

 University of Granada